sebasrock156/PandaOS/README.md

 # PandaOS
-Another Linux distro (based on Arch)
+Another Linux distro (based on Arch, created with Archiso)